-The Company's common stock is the only common stock investment available to the Plan and is valued daily at the closing price reported on the active market.
+The Company's common stock is valued daily at the closing price reported on the active market.

 Mutual funds

 Various mutual funds are offered to the Plan participants.
 Mutual funds are publicly traded investments and are valued daily at the closing price reported on the active market on which the funds are traded.